 ODEQ submitted a CO maintenance plan in November 1999, which EPA approved on August 2000 (65 FR 52932) and resulted in Grants Pass being reclassified to attainment with the CO standard.
-The maintenance plan was to maintain compliance with the 8-hour CO standard through the year 2015.
+The maintenance plan was to maintain compliance with the 8-hour CO standard for a ten-year period.
 While the CBD represented the maintenance area, EPA considered the Urban Growth Boundary to be a more representative of the area of influence for carbon monoxide emissions, and the 1993 emission inventory was prepared for UGB.